 If you apply for and select to live on campus for the fall, you will receive a letter in the middle of July informing you of your fall housing assignment and your new roommate(s).
-To be assigned a room, you will need to complete a housing contract and submit your $350 deposit.
-If you have not yet submitted your full deposit, please contact your CSS admissions counselor.
-You can find a list of suggested items to bring to campus here.
+To be assigned a room, you will need to complete a housing contract and submit your $200 deposit.
+If you have not yet submitted your full deposit, please contact your CSS admissions counselor or make your deposit online.
+You may also review a list of suggested items to bring to campus.
 Transfer students are not required to live on campus, but if you are a transfer student and interested in living on campus, please complete the same steps.

-Most of you had your student ID picture taken when you were here for summer orientation.
+Most of you had your student ID picture taken when you were here for On-campus Orientation.
 You will pick-up your ID during Welcome Weekend.
 If you did not have your photo taken, you can do that on Friday of Welcome Weekend as well.

 Meal plans are used primarily in The Greenview.
 Here students can dine with their friends or make a to-go meal to take with them.
-More information will be available soon on the Food Service/Saints Dining pages.
+More information can be found on the Saints Dining website.

-Students are allowed to have vehicles on campus, but are required to register their vehicle online to purchase a student parking permit here.
+Students are allowed to have vehicles on campus, but are required to register their vehicle online and purchase a student parking permit.

 Please note that many students opt to NOT have a car on campus and it works out just fine.
-We have a Scholastic CAB program which costs $3/ride for students.
 You can use your CSS ID as a bus pass to go anywhere in Duluth.
-For traveling further distances (Twin Cities, etc.) Jefferson Bus Lines picks up right on campus! (www.jeffersonlines.com/)
+For traveling further distances (Twin Cities and beyond) Jefferson Bus Lines picks up right on campus! (www.jeffersonlines.com/)